XXX (2002 film): Plot

 Sova betrays Cage to Yorgi, so he sends his trusted sniper Kirill to kill him.
 While watching the pair, Kirill, who is in love with Yelena, warns her.
 As Cage and Yelena stage a fight, the NSA suddenly appears to capture him, and Yelena is taken back to Anarchy 99.

-Cage meets with Gibbons, who demands he return to America as his cover is blown and special forces are planning to assault the castle.
+Cage meets with Gibbons, who demands he return to America, as his cover is blown and special forces are planning to assault the castle.
 He refuses, fearing for Yelena's life and bitter that Sova blew his cover.
-Cage sneaks into Yorgi's castle and follows him into a secret underground lab.
+Cage sneaks into Yorgi's castle and follows him into a secret underground laboratory.
 Overhearing his plan to launch "Silent Night" from the water-borne drone Ahab; he first tests the weapon on the scientists who developed it, to Cage and Yelena's horror.
 Cage flees the area after killing Kolya.
 At his hideout, Sova is waiting for him, now with Yorgi.
 Yelena saves Cage, revealing herself to be an abandoned undercover Russian Federal Security Service agent.
 Cage relays Yorgi's plans to the NSA in return for Yelena's asylum.

 Against orders, Shavers heavily arms Cage's car, who then parachutes from a plane on a snowboard near Anarchy 99's communication tower.
-The avalanche he starts destroys the tower but he is captured by Yorgi, who already knew Yelena's identity.
+The avalanche he starts destroys the tower, but he is captured by Yorgi, who already knew Yelena's true identity.
 As Yorgi prepares to kill them, the special forces attack.
 Cage and Yelena free themselves, but Yorgi launches Ahab before Cage kills him.
 The Czech military prepares to destroy Ahab with airstrikes, though this will release some of the biochemical agent.
 Cage and Yelena take his heavily modified car, to catch up to Ahab.
 Cage harpoons and disables the weapon moments before it goes off.

 Cage and Yelena are recovered, and Gibbons follows through on his promises.
 Sometime later, the couple is relaxing in Bora Bora when Gibbons contacts him for another mission, but Cage ignores him.